Blog

 RELATED: We Asked Out Recruiters How They Use ChatGPT For Work

-Artists and Writers
+Artists And Writers

 Humans have a unique ability to create something from nothing, whereas AI requires training on a topic and can only create art within the confines of what it knows.
-True, you may be able to ask AI to generate a unique image of the Mona Lisa eating french fries on the Great Wall of China, but that is only because AI has been taught that those people and places exist.
+True, you may be able to ask AI to generate a unique image of the Mona Lisa eating French fries on the Great Wall of China, but that is only because AI has been taught that those people and places exist.
 A human artist and writer can work outside of the confines of what we can see and hear to express new emotions and create innovative ideas that wouldn’t otherwise exist.

-The Future of AI and Work Is Togetherness
+The Future Of AI And Work Is Togetherness